MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 1. In the warehouse you created in the earlier exercise, select the **New SQL Query** dropdown.
 Under the header **Blank**, select **New SQL Query**.

 2. Create a stored procedure and a table.
+Then execute the procedure and query the table.

      ```tsql
     CREATE PROCEDURE dbo.sp_PrintMessage